saju575/saju575/README.md

 ![](https://i.ibb.co/0ZgtwFJ/Sakil-Ahmed.png)
 ### Hi there 👋, my name is Sakil Ahmed

-Hello there!
-I am a student of Computer Science and Engineering (CSE) at Mawlana Bhashani Science and Technology University.
-Recently, I successfully completed my graduation, and I am excited about embarking on the next phase of my journey in the field of web development.
+Hello!
+I recently graduated in Computer Science and Engineering from Mawlana Bhashani Science and Technology University.
+I'm passionate about web development and have been focusing on the MERN stack: MongoDB, Express.js, React.js, and Node.js.
+I'm now seeking job opportunities or paid internships to apply my skills, gain practical experience, and contribute to meaningful projects.
+Excited about the possibilities in my web development career!

-Web development has captured my interest, and I am currently focused on honing my skills in this area.
-Specifically, I have been delving into the MERN stack, which encompasses MongoDB, Express.js, React.js, and Node.js.
-This comprehensive stack allows me to develop full-stack applications efficiently and effectively.

-As I continue my learning journey, I am eager to apply my knowledge and gain practical experience in a professional setting.
-I am actively searching for job opportunities or paid internships where I can contribute my skills and passion for web development.
-I am enthusiastic about working with a team of experienced professionals to further enhance my abilities and contribute to meaningful projects.

-Thank you for considering my profile, and I am excited about the possibilities that lie ahead in my web development career.